Spring Garden Revival

 Acton’s neighborhoods each present unique soil and environmental characteristics:

-• West Acton: Glacial till, moderate drainage, acidic pH (5.5–6.5), mature trees, buffer zones near wetlands, Kentucky bluegrass dominant, high aesthetic standards, some HOA restrictions.
+• West Acton Village: Glacial till, moderate drainage, acidic pH (5.5–6.5), mature trees, high compaction; buffer zones near wetlands.

-• South Acton: Rocky upland soils, variable drainage, proximity to conservation lands, organic-only recommendations, fine fescue in shade, older infrastructure, moderate compaction.
+• South Acton: Rocky upland soils, variable drainage, proximity to Assabet River; Kentucky bluegrass dominant, organic matter 2–4%.

-• North Acton: Marine clay pockets, slow drainage, wellhead protection areas, stricter phosphorus limits, perennial ryegrass mixtures, newer developments with thin topsoil.
+• North Acton: Marine clay pockets, slow drainage, wellhead protection areas; fine fescue in shade, lower N needs.

 Acton Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards